-VEHICLE DATABASE TIMELINESS ACCURACY COMPLETENESS UNIFORMITY INTEGRATION ACCESSIBILITY V-T-1: The median or mean number of days from (a) the date of a critical status change in the vehicle record to (b) the date the status change is entered into the database.
-V-T-2: The percentage of vehicle record updates entered into the database within XX days after the critical status change. e.g., 1, 5, or 10 days V-A-1: The percentage of vehicle records with no errors in critical data elements.
-Example: Vehicle Identification Number (VIN) V-C-1: The percentage of vehicle records with no missing critical data elements.
-V-C-2: The percentage of vehicle records with no missing data elements.
-V-C-3: The percentage of unknowns or blanks in critical data elements for which unknown is not an acceptable value.
-V-C-4: The percentage of vehicle records from large trucks and buses that have all of the following data elements: Motor Carrier ID, Gross Vehicle Weight Rating/Gross Vehicle Configuration, Cargo Body Type, and Hazardous Materials (Cargo Only).
-V-U-1: The number of standards-compliant' data elements entered into a database or obtained via linkage to other databases.
-V-I-1: The percentage of appropriate records in the vehicle file that are linked to another system or file.
-Example: Vehicle registration linked to Driver file V-X-1: To measure accessibility: Identify the principal users of the vehicle database Query the principal users to assess (a) their ability to obtain the data or other services requested and (b) their satisfaction with the timeliness of the response to their request Document the method of data collection and the principal users' responses
+CRASH DATABASE TIMELINESS ACCURACY COMPLETENESS UNIFORMITY INTEGRATION ACCESSIBILITY C-T-1: The median or mean number of days from (a) the crash date to (b) the date the crash report is entered into the database.
+C-T-2: The percentage of crash reports entered into the database within XX days after the crash. e.g., 30, 60, or 90 days C-A-1: The percentage of crash records with no errors in critical data elements.
+Example: Crash severity C-A-2: The percentage of in- State registered vehicles on the State crash file with Vehicle Identification Number (VIN) matched to the State vehicle registration file.
+C-C-1: The percentage of crash records with no missing critical data elements.
+C-C-2: The percentage of crash records with no missing data elements.
+C-C-3: The percentage of unknowns or blanks in critical data elements for which unknown is not an acceptable value.
+C-U-1: The number of MMUCC-compliant data elements entered into the crash database or obtained via linkage to other databases.
+C-I-1: The percentage of appropriate records in the crash database that are linked to another system or file.
+Examples: Crash w/in-State driver linked to Driver file Crash w/EMS response linked to EMS file C-X-1: To measure accessibility: Identify the principal users of the crash database Query the principal users to assess (a) their ability to obtain the data or other services requested and (b) their satisfaction with the timeliness of the response to their request Document the method of data collection and the principal users' responses